akullpp/awesome-java/README.md

 *Libraries that simplify JSON processing.*

-* [Genson](http://owlike.github.io/genson) - Powerful and easy to use Java and Scala to JSON conversion library.
+* [Genson](http://owlike.github.io/genson) - Powerful and easy to use Java/Scala to JSON conversion library.
 * [Gson](https://github.com/google/gson) - Serializes Java objects to JSON and vice versa.
 Good performance with on-the-fly usage.
 * [Jackson](http://wiki.fasterxml.com/JacksonHome) - Similar to GSON but has performance gains if you need to instantiate the library more often.
 * [LoganSquare](https://github.com/bluelinelabs/LoganSquare) - JSON parsing and serializing library based on Jackson's streaming API.
 Outpeforms GSON & Jackson's library.